 We are offering ‘Taster Sessions’ for those interested in taking up beekeeping.
 The two hour sessions are

 designed to give an experience of looking into a hive, how it feels to be surrounded by buzzing insects and provides an insight into the world of the honeybee.
-Click here for details of our 2017 Taster Sessions.
+Visit our 'Events Page' for details of 2018 Taster Sessions.

 2. INTRODUCTION TO